radix007/BattleShipGame/Readme.md

 - Coordinates Range (0-5)(0-5).
 - You have to press enter after entering the value of x and the same goes for entering the value of y (Here x and y are the coordinates).

-This is a CLI game .
-Will make a GUI soon.
+This is a CLI game.
+I am working on a Graphical version.